Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 mvn compile exec:java
 ```

-## This sample shows how to do the following operations of Storage Blobs.
+## This sample shows how to do the following operations of Storage Blobs

 > * Create a Storage Account using the Azure portal.
 > * Create a container.